-Social Security Workshop - Digital Businesses' Views on Class 2 Contributions (for the self-employed)
+Social Security are running this workshop on Digital Businesses’ Views on Class 2 Contributions (for the self-employed) at the Hub.

 Social Security are at the early stages of a review into the rules surrounding Class 2 contributions, which are paid by the self-employed.

 The purpose of this workshop is to discuss the views of industry on the current Class 2 contribution system, giving due consideration to the option of the “deferred contribution rate” available to start-ups.
 The event seeks to look firstly to define a problem statement, how industry has/continues to overcome these problems and ultimately to propose long-term solutions.

 The team at Social Security are particularly interested to hear concerns or feedback from people who have recently set up businesses and have had experience with the department.

 The agenda is below and a more detailed brief will be sent out ahead of the meeting to attendees.

 Overview of Social Security scheme (10:00 – 10:15)